Tuesday 01 10 2024

 This means warnings will be disseminated through SMS text messages ensuring widespread reach even in areas with limited internet access.
 There will also be mobile applications which will provide more detailed information, maps, and resources tailored to specific locations and needs.

-“By integrating AI into our warning system, we're empowering healthcare and communities with real-time predictive information, giving them the time they need to prepare and reduce the harm from extreme events.”
+Professor Muhammad Zeeshan Shakir – Director of UWS Digital Connectivity and Innovation for Sustainable Futures, UWS explained “We can't change the weather, but we can change how we respond to it.
+By integrating AI and digital technologies into our warning system, we're empowering healthcare systems and vulnerable communities with real-time predictive information about extreme weather events and associated disease outbreak, giving them the time, they need to prepare and reduce the harm from extreme events.”

 Professor David Ndzi, University of Portsmouth, added: "WEATHER embodies the power of collaboration between technology and human expertise.
 AI tools amplify our analysis and prediction capabilities, but it's the partnership with local communities that will truly optimise the system and ensure it makes a lasting difference."